jlparkI/disk_fitter/README.md

 ![screenshot3](/screenshots/screenshot3.png)

-For background, installation and usage, see the User Guide below.
+For background, installation and usage, see Background, QuickStart and the other sections below.

-## User Guide

-(in progress)

 ## Background